-- (i) The P3 must include a description of any structural control practices used to divert flows away from exposed soils, to limit the contact of stormwater with disturbed areas, or to lessen the off-site transport of eroded soils. - (ii) Erosion and sediment controls must be designed to retain sediment on-site to the maximum extent practicable with consideration for local topography, soil types, and rainfall. - (iii) Control measures must be properly selected, installed, and maintained according to the manufacturer's or designer's specifications.
+- 2. Preventive Measures A preventive maintenance program must include routine inspection and maintenance of wastewater and stormwater management controls (including oil/water separators, catch basins, drip pans, berms, dikes, sedimentation ponds, and other similar controls) as well as inspecting and testing facility equipment and systems to discover conditions that could cause breakdowns or failures resulting in discharges of pollutants to surface waters and ensuring appropriate maintenance and performance of such equipment and systems. - 3.
+Spill Prevention and Response Procedures Areas where potential spills can contribute pollutants to wastewater and stormwater must be identified in the P3.
+Procedures for cleaning up spills must be identified in the P3 and made available to the appropriate personnel. - 4.
+Erosion and Sediment Controls - (a) Structural Controls - (i) The P3 must include a description of any structural control practices used to divert flows away from exposed soils, to limit the contact of stormwater with disturbed areas, or to lessen the off-site transport of eroded soils. - (ii) Erosion and sediment controls must be designed to retain sediment on-site to the maximum extent practicable with consideration for local topography, soil types, and rainfall. - (iii) Control measures must be properly selected, installed, and maintained according to the manufacturer's or designer's specifications.
 If periodic inspections or other information indicates a control has been used incorrectly, or that the control is performing inadequately, the permittee shall replace or modify the control. - (iv) Runoff Control Runoff control berms are required to be constructed to direct runoff from quarrying activities into sedimentation ponds prior to discharge, and to prevent run-on from adjacent property.
 Berms must be covered with vegetation or impermeable material to prevent erosion and to prevent offsite runoff from becoming a source of pollution.
 Runoff from undisturbed areas of the property must be directed away from the sedimentation pond(s), and are not subject to effluent limitations in Part IX, Section A. As quarrying activities progress, berms may be removed and relocated to minimize entrance of runoff from stabilized areas of the quarry. - (v) Runoff Retention and Treatment Sedimentation pond(s) are required to be constructed upgradient of each discharge point/outfall to allow for retention of sediment at the quarry.
-Sedimentation pond(s) must be designed with a minimum capacity to retain the volume of runoff resulting from 100% of the 25-year 24-hour storm event for that area, with an additional two foot reserved for freeboard.
+Sedimentation pond(s) must be designed with a minimum capacity to retain the volume of runoff resulting from 100% of the 25-year 24-hour storm event for that area, with an additional two feet reserved for freeboard.
 The capacity of the sedimentation pond(s) must be increased should dry weather flows (e.g., vehicle wash water) be directed into these structures.
-This additional capacity must be calculated based on dry weather flows resulting from a 30 day period.
+This additional capacity must be calculated based on dry weather flows resulting from a 30-day period.
 Side slopes of the sedimentation pond(s) must be constructed with a minimum 3:1 width to height ratio.
-The final capacity of sedimentation pond(s) must be certified by a licensed Texas professional engineer.
+The final capacity of sedimentation pond(s) must be certified by a licensed Texas

+- professional engineer.
 Calculations utilized in determining the sedimentation pond(s) capacities must be maintained in the P3. - (vi) Sediment must be removed from sediment traps and sedimentation ponds no later than the time that design capacity has been reduced by 50%.
-Remaining volume capacities must be determined on a quarterly basis and recorded in the P3.

-In lieu of removing sediment from ponds, the permittee may construct additional retention capacity (i.e. new sedimentation ponds or expansion of existing sedimentation ponds).

-(vii) If significant quantities of sediment escape the quarry or if notified by the executive director, accumulations must be removed in accordance with the Restoration Plan.
+Remaining volume capacities must be determined on a quarterly basis and recorded in the P3. - In lieu of removing sediment from ponds, the permittee may construct additional retention capacity (i.e. new sedimentation ponds or expansion of existing sedimentation ponds). - (vii) If significant quantities of sediment escape the quarry or if notified by the executive director, accumulations must be removed in accordance with the Restoration Plan.